Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Framework

-In DMA, we consider a total of $k=2^{n}-1$ possible combinations of the predictors at each point in time while contemporaneously assuming that $\btheta^{(i)}_t$ changes according to Equation~\ref{eq:2.2}.\footnote{The model $y_t=\varepsilon_t$ is \textbf{not} considered in the universe of models, see also \cite{dangl_halling.2012}.} DMA then averages forecasts/predictions across these combinations using a recursive updating scheme based on the predictive likelihood.
+In DMA, we consider a total of $k=2^{n}-1$ possible combinations of the predictors at each point in time while contemporaneously assuming that $\btheta^{(i)}_t$ can evolve over time.\footnote{The model $y_t=\varepsilon_t$ is \textbf{not} considered in the universe of models, see also \cite{dangl_halling.2012}.} DMA then averages forecasts across the different combinations using a recursive updating scheme based on the predictive likelihood.
 The predictive likelihood measures the ability of a model to predict $y_t$, thus making it the central quantity of interest for model evaluation.
-Apparently, models containing important combinations of predictors receive high predictive likelihood values, which means that these models obtain higher weights in the averagning process.
-Besides averaging, we can also use the prediction/forecasts of the model receiving the highest probability among all model combinations considered at each point in time.
+Models containing important combinations of predictors receive high predictive likelihood values, which means that they obtain relatively higher posterior weights in the averaging process.
+Besides averaging, we can also use the forecasts of the model receiving the highest probability among all model combinations considered at each point in time.
 In this case, we are performing Dynamic Model Selection (DMS), see also \cite{koop_korobilis.2012}.